Untitled

 If swal owed do NOT induce vomiting.

-If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration.
+If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain open airway and

 Observe the patient careful y.